MozillaFoundation/foundation.mozilla.org/README.md

 - Set the `LOCAL_PATH_TO_L10N_REPO` variable in your `.env` file.
 Use the absolute path to your copy of the `fomo-l10n` repository and include the trailing slash.
 E.g. `LOCAL_PATH_TO_L10N_REPO=/Users/username/Documents/GitHub/fomo-l10n/`

 ### Exposing latest source strings:
-- Make sure your local repositories of `fomo-l10n` and `foundation.mozilla.org` are at the latest revision from master.
+- Make sure your local repositories of `fomo-l10n` and `foundation.mozilla.org` are matching the latest revision from master.
 - Run `inv docker-makemessages` from your `foundation.mozilla.org` repository.
 - Files should have been updated in your `fomo-l10n` repository.
 You can now create a pull-request.